 Mina Kim, Cellist

 Hailed as “eloquent” by the Boston Globe, Korean-born cellist Mina Kim has been making music in the Boston area since 2010.
-As an active performer, Mina enjoys performing with the Rasa String Quartet and Trio Oko.
+As an active performer, Mina frequently takes the stage with the Rasa String Quartet and Trio Oko.
 As an educator, she teaches at Phillips Exeter Academy and the College of the Holy Cross.
-Mina founded Queer Ensemble Project, a chamber music series brought to LGBTQ+ seniors and youths focusing on building community through live music, with her colleague Sam Kelder.
+Mina founded Queer Ensemble Project, a chamber music series brought to LGBTQ+ seniors and youths, focusing on building community through live music, with her colleague Sam Kelder.

-Mina has met amazing mentors along her musical journey, including Yeesun Kim, Mike Block, and Terry King, who have helped her become the cellist and musician she is today.
-Her dream is to become one of the great mentors for emerging cellists and to help them find their musical voices just as her teachers did for her.
-In 2023, Mina received a Doctor of Musical Arts degree at New England Conservatory with a minor in musicology.
+Mina’s primary mentors, Yeesun Kim, Mike Block, and Terry King, have helped her become the cellist and musician she is today.
+Her dream is to become a great mentor in guiding emerging cellists to find their own musical voices just as her teachers did for her.
+In 2023, Mina received a Doctor of Musical Arts degree from the New England Conservatory with a minor in musicology.